 Job Title: Teacher

-Certification as an early learning and elementary teacher, meeting the requirements listed in the Louisiana Standards for State certification of school personnel, Bulletin 746, Part Ill, IV, V, VI, VII, IX, and X. Minimum requirements as stated in SDE Bulletin 746 (as revised) Qualifications should not be established for the individual but rather for the position.
+Certification as a early an elementary, middle and/or secondary teacher, meeting the requirements listed in the Louisiana Standards for State certification of school personnel, Bulletin 746, Part Ill, IV, V, VI, VII, IX, and X. Minimum requirements as stated in SDE Bulletin 746 (as revised) Qualifications should not be established for the individual but rather for the position.

 Reports to: Principal

 DOMAIN I: SETTING INSTRUCTIONAL OUTCOMES